In asset management, as in other endeavors, size really does matter.

 Bigger is better.
 But growth in AUM drives growth in headcount and complexity; and that can overwhelm existing structures and challenge management.

-In this niche that's often a distinction without much difference, and we tend to use "CIO" generically; but for Harvard there's a real problem behind that equivocation.
+In this niche that's often a distinction without much difference, and we tend to use "CIO" generically; but for Harvard there's a real challenge behind that equivocation.

 A CEO, in proper corporate-speak, manages people, structure, and processes.
 A CIO, of course, develops and executes investment strategy to maximize returns.